dariuszseweryn/RxAndroidBle/README.md

 ```

 ### Error handling
-Every error you may encounter is provided via onError callback.
+Every error you may encounter is provided via `onError` callback.
 Each public method has JavaDoc explaining possible errors.

-*Important* — Prior to version `1.3.0` each failure on `BluetoothGatt` was effectively closing the connection.
-From `1.3.0` onwards individual errors will not close the connection if they are not directly related to it.
-This change does allow to retry operations (i.e. after Android will establish a device bond).

 ### Observable behaviour
 From different interfaces, you can obtain different `Observable`s which exhibit different behaviours.